-The U.S. Supreme Court yesterday heard Schwarzenegger v.
-Entertainment Merchants Assn, which tests the limits of free speech insofar as its application to the regulation of violent video games.
+The U.S. Supreme Court heard an important case yesterday, Schwarzenegger v.
+Entertainment Merchants Association, that tests the limits of free speech insofar as its application to the regulation of violent video games.

 By the tenor of the questioning, it appears that the court will not fall on traditional liberal-conservative voting blocs here.
 Some justices (Scalia, Sotomayor, Kagan) seemed skeptical of broad free speech intrusion.
 Other justices (Alito, Roberts, Breyer) appeared to lean towards trying to find a way to uphold the law.

 And just for kicks, the unintentionally funniest lines from the justices in the proceedings:

 - Justice Alito getting a sly dig at his colleague over “original intent” in the U.S. Constitution: “I think what Justice Scalia wants to know is what James Madison thought about video games.
 Did he enjoy them?”